paymanafshari021/Pay_Fortinet_Note/sd-wan/SD-WAN Enterprise Administrator/Overlay Fundamentals.md

 - **BGP on loopback**
   - FortiGate establishes a **single BGP neighbor relationship** with each device (using loopback interfaces)
   - Scales better as the number of devices and links increases
-  - Used in the lab exercises
+  - Used in the Fortinet lab exercises